Software for the Market of One

 A New Creative Class

-We’re entering an era where ordinary knowledge workers can create bespoke workflows with the help of AI copilots.
+We’re entering an era where agency strategists, account managers, and creatives can create bespoke workflows with the help of AI copilots.

 That means:

-• Lawyers who can build their own intake checklists.
+- Account directors who can build custom client intake checklists.

-• Designers who can automate their asset handoffs.
+- Designers who can automate their asset handoff workflows.

-In short, anyone with a problem can now have a developer on call.
+In short, anyone on your team with a workflow friction point can now have a developer on call.

-And they can build software for a market of one.
+And they can build software for a market of one, or one agency.